So the Recall has started… Now what?

 3. Blindly Assuming "Zero Impact."

-The Council continues to move forward with massive industrial projects without providing an Environmental Impact Report.
+The Council continues to move forward with massive industrial projects without providing any kind of Environmental Assessment.
 Claiming "zero impact" while refusing to show the data is gross negligence.
 We can already prove the risk of irreparable harm to our water table and infrastructure; ignoring these facts is a breach of their fiduciary duty to Temple.
 OPEN LETTER TO THE CITY - FEB 2026 - SENT VIA EMAIL TO THE ENTIRE CITY COUNCIL & MAYOR TIM DAVIS

 Why We Are Recalling